 "The Kaiba mansion."

-This murmur was a different variety again.
+This stir was a different kind again.

 The questions multiplied.